urbanjost/M_intrinsics/md7/IMPLICIT.md

       ! and a type is required so
       ! implicit (a-h)  !
 NOTE: NOT ALLOWED.
 TYPE IS REQUIRE0 ! but you can make the default an user-defined type ...
-      ! notice the (incidently empty) type is defined below ! the implicit statement
+      ! notice the (incidentally empty) type is defined below ! the implicit statement
       implicit nil(a-h) ! or implicit type(nil) (a)
       !